gitGyro-Dev/gyroos/README.md

 GyroOS is a research project exploring a new operating system architecture designed for **AI agent ecosystems and multi-agent environments**.

-Instead of traditional instruction-driven computation, GyroOS introduces an **observation-driven computation model** centered on:
+Instead of traditional instruction-driven computation, GyroOS introduces an **observation-driven computation model** based on:

 - observation
 - perception
 - conflict detection
 - resolution
 - history
 - balance

-GyroOS proposes a new computing stack for the emerging **AI Agent Civilization**.
+GyroOS explores a new computing foundation for the emerging **AI Agent Civilization**.

 ---

 # Motivation

-Modern software systems were designed for: input → compute → output
+Traditional software systems are built on a simple model: input → compute → output

-However, AI systems are increasingly composed of **multiple autonomous agents** interacting in a shared environment.
+However, modern AI systems increasingly consist of **multiple autonomous agents interacting in a shared environment**.

-These systems introduce new challenges:
+This introduces new challenges:

 - conflicting perceptions
 - observer-dependent truth
 - history-dependent decisions
-- system-wide consistency across agents
+- coordination between agents

-Traditional operating systems and computation models were not designed for this.
+Existing operating systems and computation models were not designed for this paradigm.

-GyroOS explores a new foundation for such systems.
+GyroOS explores a new architecture designed for **agent-based computing environments**.

 ---

-# Core Idea

-GyroOS is based on an **Observation-Driven Computation Loop**.

-However, AI systems are increasingly composed of **multiple autonomous agents** interacting in a shared environment.

-These systems introduce new challenges:

-- conflicting perceptions
-- observer-dependent truth
-- history-dependent decisions
-- system-wide consistency across agents

-Traditional operating systems and computation models were not designed for this.

-GyroOS explores a new foundation for such systems.

----

-# Core Idea
+# Core Concept

 GyroOS is based on an **Observation-Driven Computation Loop**.